-Direct.
-I. Diligently enquire into the ends and defigns, for which usually God sends sickness and affliction upon persons.

-A N infinitely holy and gracious God hath various and sife ds in afflicting the children of men, whether they be converted or unconverted; which ought to be duly confidered by all, and efpecially these who are visited wirh sickness: Some whereof I hall instance.

-I. God wits with fickness to caute careless finners bethin themselves concerning their foul's state and condition, who perhaps had never a serious thought about it before.
-There are many who, when in health and strength, are so intent upon the pleasures and profits of the world, that they mind nothing else; all the warnings) exhortations and counsels of ministers, teachers and friends, are lost upon them.
-They cannot endure to entertain a thought of God, of the foul, of death, of heaven, of hell, or of judgment to come?
-Ill God doth east them into iome sickness or bodily differs, and then fometimes they begin with the produgat to come to themselves, and bethink themselves concerning their foul, and a turue life.
-Now, this is God's design, I Kingsviii.
-47. "If they bethink themselves in the land whether they are carried captives and repent," etc. By sickness God gives a man, that before was wholly wholly diverted from foul matters by business, company and pleasures, occasion to bethink himself.
-The man is now confined to his chamber, is deprived of his former company and diversions, and so gets time and leisure to commune with his own heart and reflect on his former ways, and to hear what conscience speaks concerning a judgment day, and a world to come, and the need of a Saviour.
-And so, by the blefling of God upon such affictions not a few have begun their first acquaintance with God and Christ, and service results of the such that the such as a such a would teach us by the rod.
+DIRECT.
+I. Diligently inquire into the ends and designs, for which the Lord usually sends sickness and affliction upon persons.
+N infinitely holy and gracious God hath A various and wife ends in afflicting the children of men, whether they be converted or unconverted; which ought to be duly confidered by all, and especially by those who are visited with fickness; some whereof I shall instance.
+I. God vifits with fickness, to cause careless finners bethink themselves concerning their foul's estate and condition, who perhaps had never a serious thought about it before.
+There are many who, when in health and ffrength, are so intent upon the pleasures and profits of the world, that they mind nothing elie; all the warnings, exhortations, and counsels of ministers, teachers, and friends, are lost upon them: they cannot endure to entertain a thought of God, of the foul, of death, of heaven; of hell, or of judgment to come; till God doth cafe them into fome fickness, or bodily diffress; and then, fometimes, they begin with the prodigal to come to themselves, and bethink themselves concerning their fouls and a future life.
+Now, this is God's design, 1 Kings viii.
+47. " If they " bethink themselves in the land whither they " are carried captives, and repent," &c.
+By fickness God gives a man, that before was wholly diverted from foul-matters by bufiness, company, and pleasures, occasion to bethink himself.
+The man is now confined to his chamber, is deprived of his former company and diversions, and fo gets time and leifure to commune with his own heart, and reflect on his former ways, and to hear what confcience speaks concerning a judgment-day, and a world to come, and the ned of a Saviour.
+And fo, by the bleffing of God upon fuch afflictions, not a few have begun their first acquaintance with God and Christ, and serious religion.
+Nay, the furnace is Christ's usual work-house, where he has formed the most excellent vessels of honour and praife, If. xlviii.
+10. " I have chosen thee in the " furnace of affliction."
+Manaffeh, the prodigal, Paul, and the jailor, were all chosen there.
 II.
-God viitis us with ficknefs, in order to infruct and teach us these things we know not, Pfal. xev.
-12. It was a saying of Luther, Schola crustie electrical lucia.
-And finder the school of all cities is the place where many of Zion's scholars he inde good proficiency in spiritual and experimental showinge.
-Now there are several resultable lessons which God
+God vilits us with fickness, in order to instruct and teach us these things we know not.
+Pfals. xeiv.
+12. It was a saying of Luther, Schola crucks est scholar lucis.
+And indeed the school of assisting we have made good proficiency in spiritual and experimental knowledge.
+Now, there are evera feveral remarkable leffons which God would teach us by the rod.